andrew/ultimate-awesome/README.md

 - [awesome-prompt-engineering-zh-cn](https://github.com/yunwei37/awesome-prompt-engineering-zh-cn) - 这个资源库包含了为 Prompt 工程手工整理的资源中文清单，重点是GPT、ChatGPT、PaLM 等（自动持续更新）.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
-- [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition or object insertion. .
 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-anbernic](https://github.com/dag7dev/awesome-anbernic) - Resources for Anbernic consoles (links, CFW.).
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.